 Stating your rates

 For all calls (fixed-line and mobile), you must ensure that callers are informed of the rates in advance.
 You must state the information rate and traffic rate separately.
 If you charge a call set-up rate, you must state this separately as well.
-You may not or no longer state any local or long-distance rates.
+You may not state any local or long-distance rates.